Almighty-Finger/CFV_Pack_Sim/README.md

 and thank you Team Light Crusade for the CFV Progression Series and inspiring/motivating me to make this
 ______________________________________________________________________________________________________________________________

-You can find me on
+Any question, addition or bug fixing you can find me on-

 Twitter:@RanDx007